ybivanov/QA-and-Automation-101/lesson02/README.md

 * Where does testing fit in ?
 * What are the problems wrt testing in waterfall model ?

-Instructor will summarize the above questions.
+Instructor will summarize the answers to the above questions.

 ### Exercise: (30 minutes)